 JL: Yes I have created a number of guided running meditations and each one has a different focus.
 One is on mindful running, one is on body awareness and the other one is a loving kindness meditation.
 They are all meant to teach us how to stay in the moment while we are running because that in itself is so beneficial.
 If we can just stay present and just notice what we are feeling and just enjoy our surroundings and develop a closeness to our bodies.
 I think they are all beneficial in learning to run injury free.

-The other product I have with the theta brainwaves is a package that I designed which include 10 affirmation.
-I call it “The 10 Most Powerful Affirmations for Runners.”
-There is a booklet included that explains each of the affirmations and why I think they are helpful in changing your beliefs.
-These affirmations are about changing your beliefs and trying to see things from a different perspective all in relation to running but running and life present similar challenges.
+The other product I have with the theta brainwaves is a package that I put together which includes 10 powerful affirmations.
+It's called, "Stop Running Pain in 21 Days and includes “The 10 Most Powerful Affirmations for Runners.”
+A Guide is included that explains each of the affirmations and why I think they are helpful in changing our beliefs.
+These affirmations are about changing our beliefs and trying to see things from a different perspective all in relation to running but running and life present similar challenges.

 LH: What are theta waves?